Telcred/blink/README.md

     Google Fonts were used to import the font Aramata and Roboto as the font-family into the style.css file.

 - __Font Awesome:__
-     Font Awesome was used for the fullscreen icon.
+     Font Awesome was used for the fullscreen button icon.

 - __Git:__
      Git was used for version control.